 3. Exterior (and Interior) Drains and Pumps

 Installing foundation drainage systems are essential for preventing water damage and protecting the structural integrity of a home.
+Homeowners may need to be called for professional installation or repair of drainage systems to ensure proper function and long-term protection.
 The four types of foundation drainage systems each play a unique role in redirecting water away from the foundation, reducing the risk of leaks, erosion, and foundation shifts.
 These four are;

 Bonus Tip: